suyognepal/ansible-roles/README.md

 * `roles/edgedb/`: contains roles for installing and configuring EdgeDB
 * `roles/mongodb-replication/`: contains roles for installing and configuring MongoDB in a replication set
+* `roles/openvpn/`: contains roles for installing and configuring OpenVPN server.

 To run the playbooks, use the following command: